taoensso/carmine/README.md

 (mq/stop my-worker)
 ```

 Look simple?
 It is.
 But it's also distributed, fault-tolerant, and _fast_.

+Guarantees:
+  * Messages are persistent (durable) as per Redis config.
+  * Each message will be handled once and only once.
+  * Handling is fault-tolerant: a message cannot be lost due to handler crash.
+  * Message de-duplication can be requested on an ad hoc (per message) basis.
+In these cases, the same message cannot ever be entered into the queue more than once simultaneously or within a (per message) specifiable post-handling backoff period.

 See the [API docs](http://ptaoussanis.github.io/carmine/taoensso.carmine.message-queue.html) for details.

 ### Distributed locks